"Why would I buy cooking wine, can't I just use regular wine for cooking?"

 Drinking wine and cooking wine are intended for two different purposes, so they're made differently.
 You can use your favorite drinking wine if there is a particular flavor that you'd like to attempt to impart but it can be tricky.
 Cooking wines generally have a salty flavor and earthiness that is easy to impart on a dish.
 Cooking wine also has a much lower risk of suffering from bottle shock in wine.

 When it comes to drinking cooking wine, sometimes asking if you can and if you should are two very different questions.
 The rule of thumb is that you drink a drinking wine and cook a cooking wine.
 Who would have thought?
 Many in the culinary world don't believe you should cook with cooking wine at all.
 We'll explain more below, but cooking wine has a number of added ingredients that you're not likely to enjoy when drinking.
+It can also set off wine allergies, so it may not be suitable for all cooks.

 What Is Cooking Wine?